collapsed-stacks/startups/questions/711/how-should-purchased-stock-be-represented-to-the-irs.md

 - tagged: `united-states`, `taxes`, `stock-options`, `contractors`
 - score: 3

-<p>I'm an independent contractor working for a startup.
+I'm an independent contractor working for a startup.
 I've been given the option to purchase some stock of the company at current pre-funding value.
-How do I represent this on my US taxes?</p>
+How do I represent this on my US taxes?

-<p>I am not trading work for equity: I have been given the specific option to purchase these shares.</p>
+I am not trading work for equity: I have been given the specific option to purchase these shares.

 ## Answer 713